RemNil/GJP/README.md

 Here we are going to describe aparticular social practice that is part of GJP: Vetting the quality of a research rationale in drug development.
 The paradigmatic example for GJP in this context is the decision-making process that underlies the "clinical translation" from "exploratory" phase 1 and 2 studies to "confirmatory" phase 3 clinical trials.

-As most concepts under scientific scrutinity, GJP of drug development (phase 1>>2>>3) is to complex to be studied directly *in realiter*.
+As most concepts under scientific scrutinity, GJP of drug development (phase 1>>2>>3) is to complex to be studied directly and *realiter*.
 The first step of describing *what GJP is* and *what it is not* is to design a *model of GJP* that is a simplification but an instructive one.
 The second step ist to always remind oneself (and you, the reader) that it is a model that is designed to be an instructive simplification.
 We do not know everything about GJP, that's why it's interesting!

 Model of GJP for drug development (phase 1>>2>>3)